Defect-Bound Excitons in Topological Materials: Single-particle Hamiltonian and the Bethe-Salpeter equation

-The appearance and behavior of the discrete defect states depend drastically on the topology of the system.
+The appearance and behavior of the discrete defect states depend drastically on the system's topology, as was presented in Ref.\cite{queiroz2024ring} and confirmed by our numerical calculations.
 In the trivial phase, an in-gap defect state may appear when fine-tuning the defect on-site potential for specific values.
 This state is unstable and sensitive to small changes in the potential.
-Figure \ref{fig:DefectLocaionInGap} (top) demonstrates how the state flows between the bands until it merges with the band continuum (red lines, compared to the pristine case in blue).
-Whether the state flows from the valence to the conduction band or vice versa depends on the orbital affected by the onsite potential and the sign of the on-site potential (attractive/repulsive).
-An example of an in-gap defect state's wave function in a trivial system is presented in Figure \ref{fig:DefectLocaionInGap}.
-For strong enough local potentials, a discrete, localized defect state will appear at high energies outside the band continuum.
-In the topological phase, adding an on-site potential will result in two discrete energy levels separated from the bands.
-One is at high energy above the band and strongly localized on the defect site.
-The second state is the in-gap ring state~\cite{queiroz2024ring}.
-An example of this behavior is shown in Figure \ref{fig:DefectLocaionInGap} (bottom).
-The wave function of the ring state has zero amplitude on the defect site and its energy saturates to a finite value inside the gap, see Figure \ref{fig:DefectLocaionInGap} \footnote{The second discrete energy level in the topological case appears for large values of the potential $V$ at energies approaching its value $E_{defect} \rightarrow V$.
-Its energy is not shown in Figure \ref{fig:DefectLocaionInGap} for clarity.
-Its shape is localized on the defect site, similar to the trivial case.}.
+Figure \ref{fig:DefectLocaionInGap} (top) demonstrates how the state flows between the bands until it merges with the band continuum.
+Whether the state flows from the valence to the conduction band or vice versa depends on the orbital affected and on the sign of the on-site potential (attractive/repulsive).
+The wave function of this in-gap state is point-like and localized on the defect site.
+In the topological phase, adding an on-site potential will result in the appearance of an in-gap defect state- the ring state, as was predicted and described in Ref.\cite{queiroz2024ring}, and demonstrated in Figure \ref{fig:DefectLocaionInGap} (bottom).
+In sharp contrast to the trivial case, this state is stable and remains inside the gap for increasingly large potentials, saturating to a finite energy value.
+Its wave function has zero amplitude on the defect site and a ring shape around it \footnote{For strong local potentials, a discrete defect state appears at high energies approaching the potential $E_{defect} \rightarrow V$ outside the band continuum (outside the energy range shown in Figure \ref{fig:DefectLocaionInGap}).
+In topological systems it appears along with the existence of the in-gap ring state.
+In trivial systems, it will be the only defect state appearing.
+In both cases, its wave function is localized on the defect site.}.

-Next, we use the calculated single-particle energies and wave functions to find the defect-bound excitonic states created in the system.
-Exciton wave functions are represented as a superposition over all possible electron-hole pairs.
-In the case of excitons formed from an electron excited into an in-gap defect state and a hole in the valence band, the wave function of the exciton is written as a product of the electron and hole states as follows\footnote{We label the different eigenvalues of the band excluding the defect state by the index $k$, since they originate from states belonging to different $k$-values in the Brillouin zone in the periodic crystal, but keeping in mind that in the presence of the defect momentum is no longer a good quantum number. }